Uke (martial arts): Forms

-Correct ukemi will allow the uke to suffer the least amount of damage possible from a fall.
+Correct ukemi will allow the uke to suffer the least damage possible from a fall.
 If done correctly, the force of hitting the ground will be spread out along non-critical parts of the ukes body.
 By properly doing ukemi, the uke can roll out of danger and move into their next course of action without being damaged too much by hitting the ground.